DanjelPiDev/TES5-DynamicSpeedController/README.md

 - **Beast form awareness** to ignore modifiers in Werewolf or Vampire Lord forms if desired.
 - **Slope / Terrain effects** that adjust movement speed dynamically based on uphill/downhill angle, including stairs, ramps, and uneven ground.
 Separate multipliers for uphill and downhill, min/max clamps, and smooth blending.
 Works in real time for both keyboard and controller, and can optionally affect NPCs.
 - **Lightweight and script-free**; no Papyrus, no save bloat.
+- **Weather presets** to adjust speed based on current or mod-added weather, with replace/add modes and option to ignore interiors.

 ---